CERTCC/Vultron/docs/reference/formal_protocol/states.md

 -   A large, but not atypical, 200-Vendor case handled by the CERT/CC might have
     $40 \times 3 \times 16^{200} \times 7 \approx 10^{244}$ possible configurations.

--   In the case of the log4j vulnerability CVE-2021-44228 in December 2021, the CERT/CC notified around 1,600 Vendors after
-    the vulnerability had been made public {== [@vu930724] ==}.
-Had this been an embargoed disclosure, the case would have a total state space around
+-   In the case of the log4j vulnerability [CVE-2021-44228](https://www.kb.cert.org/vuls/id/930724) in December 2021, the CERT/CC notified around 1,600 Vendors after the vulnerability had been made public.
+Had this been an embargoed disclosure, the case would have a total state space around $10^{2000}$.
-    $10^{2000}$.

 That said, while these are dramatic numbers, the reader is reminded that the whole point of the MPCVD protocol is to *coordinate* the process so that it is not just hundreds or thousands of Participants behaving randomly.